phaseLineStudios/.github/profile/README.md

 </p>

 ## About
-We are a team of University students from NTNU Gjøvik focused on building
+We are a team of University students from NTNU Gjøvik focused on building strategic military simulations.

 ## Projects
 ### Operation Command (Working Title) (Pre-Alpha)